Home > Knowledge Base > Essay Writing Guidelines > How to Structure an Essay Paragraph – A Step-By-Step Guide

 • Break a definition or category into many pieces to help the reader understand it.

 You should start a new paragraph to address a new proposal, statement, or question.
-Ask yourself to decide if your paragraph is complete:
+When your paragraph is complete, ask yourself:

 • Do all the phrases apply to the subject phrase?